 If you send a cease and desist letter to a debt collector, that collector has to stop contacting you except to tell you that:

-Be aware that it's not always a good idea to tell a debt collector to stop contacting you.
+Be aware that telling a debt collector to stop contacting you is not always a good idea.

 Besides the FDCPA, various states have enacted consumer protection laws that regulate debt collection practices, which could cover creditors and debt buyers.